Maine Practice Materials with helpful tips

 Wills and Probate

 Hunt, Philip C. Maine Probate Law.
-Charlottesville, VA: Lexis Law Publishers, updated regularly.
+Charlottesville, VA: Lexis Law Publishers, no longer updated as of 1999

 Mitchell, James E. and Philip C. Hunt.
 Maine Probate Procedure.
 Charlottesville, VA: Lexis Law Publishers, updated yearly